Qolore7/moonshadow/GAMEPLAY.md

 - [Master of One](https://www.nexusmods.com/skyrimspecialedition/mods/47024) - A perk overhaul that transforms perks from generic character progression into a means to craft unique and specialized builds.
 Perks are no longer flat bonuses, but rather come with buffs and debuffs to encourage specialization and thorough character building.
 Completely transforms character building and progression whilst only utilizing the vanilla perk and leveling system.
 All perks have five ranks.
 The first rank of any given perk will not have any debuffs.
 The remaining four ranks will provide steady buffs but exponentially increasing debuffs as well.
 Maxing out every perk in any given tree might not be best for your character, so be careful!

-  > With Moonshadow, you will start the game with two free perk points.
-Choose wisely!
-You will also recieve two perk points per level which is the value recommended by Master of One.
+  > With Moonshadow, you will recieve two perk points per level which is the value recommended by Master of One.
 This is configurable via the MCM.

 - [Legacy](https://www.nexusmods.com/skyrimspecialedition/mods/36415) - An overhaul of the racial abilities and bonuses in the same vain as Master of One.
 All races have positives and negatives.

-  > :ledger: By default, Legacy lets you choose a racial bonus reguardless of your chosen race.
+  > By default, Legacy lets you choose a racial bonus reguardless of your chosen race.
 This feature is removed in Moonshadow, but if you so please you can change your racial ability in the MCM.

 - [Curse of the Firmament](https://www.nexusmods.com/skyrimspecialedition/mods/28419) - An overhaul of the Standing Stones in the same vein as Legacy and Master of One.